swimmingfailure/swimmingfailure/README.md

 [This](https://swimmingfailure.com/) is my website.
 It has other stuff.

+I like this guy, he's a reeaal ignoramus.
+Let's be friends with him! -Ice King

 <!--
 **swimmingfailure/swimmingfailure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.